cgwire/kitsu/docs/nft/README.md

 ![Edit an asset](../img/getting-started/asset_edit01.png)

-To extend the description on the main asset page, click on the first words (2), and a pop-up opens with the full description.
+To extend the description on the main asset page, click on the first words (2), and a pop-up with the full description will open.

 To delete an asset, see the FAQ : [How to delete an asset](../faq-deletion/README.md##how-to-delete-an-asset)